-- The meters shall be locally manufactured, with 96mm square face and with unbreakable macrolon glass front.
+- The meters shall be locally manufactured, with a 96mm square face and with an unbreakable macro long glass front.

 - Unless specified to the contrary, the indicating range shall be 45 Hz – 55 Hz and the accuracy class shall be class 0,5 in accordance with IEC 51.

 Power Factor Indicators